Yi-Shi94/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Training and testing Details
 ----------------------
-Given the nature of our encoder-free decoder structure, both the decoder network and the descriptors are computed in an optimization manner.
+&nbsp; &nbsp; Given the nature of our encoder-free decoder structure, both the decoder network and the descriptors are computed in an optimization manner.
 Therefore, the entire pipline involves two phases: decoder model training and descriptor computation.

 <p align="center">
 <img src="imgs/Slide15.jpg" width="500">